 - Make the two strings exerting the downward tensions are easy to adjust by using technic pins to stick them into bricks with holes.
 You can simply pull to release more string in order to achieve the right balance.

 - The two strings should be sufficiently far apart to prevent the floating structure from tilting too easily to the side.

 - The centre of gravity of the floating structure must be in front of the string exerting the upward tension.

-- The base must be big enough to prevent the whole structure from toppling.
+- The base must be wide enough to provide some stability so that the whole structure does not topple.